turingschool/curriculum/source/projects/jsblogger.markdown

 ### Trying it Out

 If your server isn't running, start it up with the green play button in RubyMine.
 Then go to `http://localhost:3000/articles/` and click EDIT for your first article.
 The file field should show up towards the bottom.
-Click the @Choose a File@ and select one of the small images that I've distributed to you.
+Click the `Choose a File` and select one of the small images that I've distributed to you.
 Click SAVE and you'll return to the article index.
 Click the title of the article you just modified.
 What do you see?
 Did the image attach to the article?

 When I first did this, I wasn't sure it worked.
 Here's how I checked:

-1. Open a console session (@rails console@ from terminal)
+1. Open a console session (`rails console` from terminal)
 2. Find the ID number of the article by looking at the URL.
 In my case, the url was `http://localhost:3000/articles/1` so the ID number is just `1`
-3. In console, enter @a = Article.find(1)@
+3. In console, enter `a = Article.find(1)`
 3. Right away I see that the article has data in the `image_file_name` and other fields, so I think it worked.
 4. Enter `a.image` to see even more data about the file